commercialhaskell/stack/GUIDE.md

 philosophy closely. stack makes use of curated package sets, called __snapshots__, in order to make this a simple process.

 stack has also been designed from the ground up to be user friendly, with an intuitive, discoverable command line interface.
 For many users, simply downloading stack and reading `stack --help` will be enough to get up and running.
 This guide is intended to provide a gradual learning process for users who prefer that learning style.

+The blueprint which stack uses to build your project is a `stack.yaml` file in the root directory of your project.
+This file contains a reference, called a __resolver__, to the snapshot which your package will be built against.

 Finally, stack is __isolated__: it will not make changes outside of specific stack directories.
 The stack root directory (default